sdiehl/stephendiehl.com/posts/abstraction.md

 *Associativity*   ``(x <> y) <> z = x <> (y <> z)``

-The argument that Monoid should be called something else (Appendable) is about as convincing as the proposition that a Group should be Clock.
+The argument that Monoid should be called something else (Appendable) is about as convincing as the proposition that a group should be clock.
 A clock in a contrived sense can be considered a group and perhaps helps with some initial intuition, but the term is ultimately misleading.
-Indeed, if one insists that *all* constructs in programming be modeled on everyday concepts one will eventually hit up against the limitations of everyday experience to model higher abstractions.
-One will never arrive at complex numbers by counting scratches on a clay tablet, nor will one come up with Galois theory or elliptic curve cryptography by thinking purely in terms of clocks.
+Similarly, if one expects that *all* constructs in programming be modeled on everyday concepts one will eventually hit up against the limitations of everyday experience to model higher abstractions.
+We would never arrive at complex numbers by counting scratches on a clay tablet, nor will would come up with Galois theory or elliptic curve cryptography by considering groups purely in terms of clocks.

 The algebraic terminology was invented often hundred of years ago and is effectively arbitrary.
 Therein lies the strength though, it's intentionally